Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 NRI, net revenue interest.

-NRI is the share of production revenue that is available to you after royalties and other burdens are paid.
+NRI is the share of production revenue that's available to you after royalties and other burdens are paid.

 Two deals can advertise the same working interest percentage and have very different NRIs because: